-We and King are analyzing the results from study AP-ADF-114 (Study 114), an abuse liability study comparing the like/dislike scores of Acurox® with Niacin Tablets to oxycodone HCl tablets alone.
-Study 114 was not included in the original NDA filing for Acurox® with Niacin Tablets submitted to the FDA in December 2008 and for which we received an FDA Complete Response letter in June 2009.
-We intend to complete our Study 114 analyses and submit a response to the FDA's June 2009 Complete Response letter for Acurox® with Niacin Tablets.
+We and King are analyzing the results from study AP-ADF-114 (Study 114), an abuse liability study comparing the like/dislike scores of excess oral doses of Acurox® with Niacin Tablets to excess oral doses of oxycodone HCl tablets alone without niacin.
+Study 114 was not included in the original NDA filing for Acurox® with Niacin Tablets for which we received an FDA Complete Response Letter ("CRL") in June 2009.
+We intend to complete our Study 114 analyses and associated Clinical Study Report and respond to the FDA's CRL for Acurox® with Niacin Tablets.